Epic rep battle: Marketing versus transactional emails

 In an ideal world, all of your emails would have high open and engagement rates across the board.
 Unfortunately, that is not likely to be the case.
 By no means should you get rid of either type of email altogether or toss your latest email campaign… you’d be throwing away some of the best customer satisfaction and service tools out there.

-However, keeping your marketing and transactional emails separated will help you avoid getting a super sassy complaint on social media about how an email receipt ended up in spam, and your email service provider will thank you.
+However, keeping your marketing and transactional emails separated will help you avoid getting a super sassy complaint on social media about how an email receipt ended up in spam, and your customer relationships and email service provider will thank you.